The port of Helsinki

 Lunch and Afternoon Explorations in Kallio District

 Formerly a working-class Helsinki neighborhood that most bourgeoisie Finns turned up their nose at, Kallio District has emerged as an up-and-coming, laidback area with great restaurants, bars, and cafes.
+Definitely a neighborhood to check out if you have 2 days in Helsinki, especially since its really close to the center.

 Grab lunch at Restaurant Juttutupa, one of the oldest restaurants in the city.
 Then, in the late afternoon, stroll around the neighborhood checking out cool sights like Karhupuisto Park, one of the many cool green spaces in Helsinki, or try window shopping at vintage boutiques like Hippie Shake Records.